dude-seriously/beat-em-up/README.md

 beat-em-up
 ==========

-GameHack - Feb 2013
+Multiplayer Beat-Em-Up game with lobby, matches, punches and a chicken!

-A beat-em-up game made for GameHack Days 2013.
+Made in 24 hours hackathon at #GameHackDays - Feb 2013

 Installation
 ==========